 There are some sellers who think that they can claim 'great condition, minimal use' and ask just a few bucks less than the cost of a new one - well, good luck with that.
 As a general rule of thumb, the price drops to 60% when it leaves the store ;-)

-Chuckling to myself - as if to make the point - just saw a used one that has 'never been used' on ebay for AUD $235, or almost 3 times what I paid for a new one.
+Chuckling to myself - as if to make the point - just saw a used one, that of course has 'never been used', on ebay for AUD $235, or almost 3 times what I paid for a new one.
 Well, I guess people can dream ;-))

 Just FYI: When you 'on-sell' gear, the warranty is almost always voided, regardless of the age and/or condition of the device.

 Behringer EM600 Echo Machine Specifications

 Use input A for mono